MooersLab/latextips/README.md

 ## Multipart documents

-I can compile to PDF at 370 part book with 1000 pages, a table of contents, bibliography, and index in about a minute on overleaf and several minutes on my local computer.
+I can compile to PDF at a book with 1000 pages assemble from 400 individual documents, a table of contents, bibliography, and index in about a minute on Overleaf.com and several minutes on my local computer.

 ## main.tex for books

 Books are best assembled from multiple documents, with one document per chapter.
-This modularization eases the shuffling of the order of the chapters.
+This modularization eases the shuffling of the order of the chapters and the addition of new chapters.

 Multipart documents require a *main.tex* file.
-I use it to source a 0AAAcontents.tex file (which has the input or include commands for importing the individual files for each chapter and appendix) and a mybookPreamble.tex that contains my preamble for books.
+I use it to source a 0AAAcontents.tex file (which has the *input* or *include* commands for importing the individual files for each chapter and appendix) and a mybookPreamble.tex that contains my preamble for books.
 This modularization of the main.tex file greatly eased debugging.

 The path to the main.tex file has to be included on the top line of each component file on Overleaf: `%!TEX root = ../main.tex`.